« back to lab.rolisoft.net

 Project summary

-The drawback of such system is that additional application or device is required to generate OTPs, since human brains can't generate SHA1-HMAC hashes last time I checked.
+The drawback of such system is that an additional application or device is required to generate OTPs, as human brains can't generate SHA1-HMAC hashes, last time I checked.

-I use one-time passwords to login to any administration interface or to the OpenID server located at rolisoft.net.
+I use one-time passwords in addition to regular passwords (see multi-factor authentication) to login to any administrative interfaces or the OpenID server located at rolisoft.net.

 My solution

-My algorithm is similar to the one described in RFC4226, however the hashed counter and the way the actual password is generated is different.
+My algorithm is similar to the one described in RFC4226, however the hashed counter and the way the actual password is generated is slightly tweaked.

 OTP solutions usually have security token devices.
-It would be difficult for me to manufacture such device.
-Instead, I developed a simple Java applet that runs on my cellphone which is in my pocket every time.
+It would be difficult for me to manufacture such a device.
+Instead, I developed a simple application that runs on my smartphone which is in my pocket all the time.

-Because I've used OTPs in a lot of my solutions, due to the variety of languages I write in, the algorithm ended up being implemented in: C#, Java, Python, Perl, PHP, C++, C++/CLI, D, LOLcode and T-SQL.
+Because I use OTPs in a lot of my solutions, due to the variety of languages I write in, the algorithm ended up being implemented in: C#, Java, Python, Perl, PHP, C++, C++/CLI, D), LOLcode and T-SQL.
 The last three languages weren't actually used, they were just implemented out of boredom.

 For fast OTPs on my computer or laptop, I developed a cross-platform application that is able to generate passwords after a simple authentication: